Justin Welby: Poverty

-Referring to poverty in the UK and generally Welby said that "we should all share concern for the poor and the marginalised, should work to build communities where people act responsibly towards one another, whether we are rich or poor we all have the same dignity.
+Referring to poverty in the UK and generally, in 2017 and again in 2021, Welby said that "we should all share concern for the poor and the marginalised, should work to build communities where people act responsibly towards one another, whether we are rich or poor we all have the same dignity.
 William Beveridge, R. H. Tawney and William Temple played a significant part in establishing the post-war welfare state in the United Kingdom and were committed Christians.
 We do not have the luxury of saying, 'Something must be done' without doing anything ourselves."

 Welby has said that justice of the powerful is not justice at all and judges should decide issues based on truth and the common good rather than class and money.
 Welby quoted Nelson Mandela that "dealing with poverty was a matter of justice rather than charity."
 Welby felt that speaking out about poverty, fuel bills, financial insecurity affecting families and credit unions is part of the Christian duty to love one's neighbour.

 Welby has said that insecurity of income is also a problem for many people.
 He expressed concern that many people cannot save or plan for, for example a holiday because they do not know how much money will be coming in from week to week.
 In September 2018, Welby said: